mschilling314/Personal-Trading-V2/README.md

     - Handling of short intervals in background (i.e., for 1m interval, make sure it fits the 30-day constraint, fetch fully the last 30 days of data)
         - probably overthinking this, try just timedelta of 30 days...
 - Decide on Object-oriented refactor (store things like auth token, base_url, etc in fields initialized once instead of referencing from environ vars every time)
+    - Possible option:
+        - Class SchwabTrader
+            - Responsible for actually interacting with Schwab's API endpoints
+            - encapsulates important re-used data such as auth tokens, base_url, account_id, etc enabling you to not constantly use os.environ
+            - Still provides Pythonic order access
+            - likely to be a very long class once fully implemented though, may sacrifice readability :/
+        - Class Positions
+            - Responsible for holding data on positions
+            - Could be a field of SchwabTrader
+        - Class Order/Transaction
+            - Really just a transaction data record, may not be useful though

 - Eventual C++ refactor (V3)?
     - Pros:
         - possible performance boost, step into HFT space